Jake-Gillberg/dev-environment/README.md

 # dev-environment
 An Ethereum development environment built in Docker that supports remote login and paired programming.
 The development environment I use on a daily basis.

+Feel free to ping me with issues or requests!

 ## Features
 * [truffle](http://truffleframework.com/docs/) for solidity development
 * [testrpc](https://github.com/ethereumjs/testrpc) for local dapp testing